-In short the goal is setting up a nurture program that has information relevant to the recipient; relevancy at scale.
-To do this your list needs to be not only clean, but highly segmented.
+In short, the goal is setting up a nurture program that has information relevant to the recipient; relevancy at scale.
+To do this your list needs to be not only clean but highly segmented.
 Ok, let’s unpack this, what is clean and what is segmented?

 Clean, for all intents and purposes, means that the data therein is accurate.
 The accuracy is relevant for two reasons.

 First and foremost, when sending a nurture email, typically you have hundreds if not thousands of emails flying out of your domain.
-With that volume, if you have a high bounce, unsubscribe, or marked as spam rate, you will torch your domain so that any subsequent email will not land where you want it, the inbox.
+With that volume, if you have a high bounce, unsubscribe, or are marked as spam rate, you will torch your domain so that any subsequent email will not land where you want it, the inbox.

 Second, accurate information means that you can segment your data appropriately.
 As described above, segmentation is sometimes a bit tricky.
-The segmentation we rolled out at SkySync was across two axis; seniority and company size.
+The segmentation we rolled out at SkySync was across two axes; seniority and company size.
 If you have questions about segmenting your data, please refer to the previous article *full link here.